basnetlachu/memopt/PHASE4_IMPLEMENTATION.md

 ## Overview

-Phase 4 completes the transformation of MemOpt into an enterprise-grade production system with operational excellence practices.
+Phase 4 completes the transformation of Memopt into an enterprise-grade production system with operational excellence practices.
 It provides the automation, testing, and recovery capabilities needed for zero-touch operations at hyperscale.

 ### Key Capabilities Added: